LLNL/mhysa/doc/Examples.md

 processor along \a y).
 Thus, this example should be run with 12 MPI ranks (or change \b iproc).

-After running the code, there should be two 26 output files \b op_00000.dat, \b op_00001.dat, ... \b op_00025.dat; the first one is the solution at \f$t=0s\f$ and the final one is the solution at \f$t=3000s\f$.
+After running the code, there should be 26 output files \b op_00000.dat, \b op_00001.dat, ... \b op_00025.dat; the first one is the solution at \f$t=0s\f$ and the final one is the solution at \f$t=3000s\f$.
 Since #HyPar::op_overwrite is